cecilialee/cecilialee.github.io/_posts/2017-12-05-intro-to-r-programming.md

 tags: [r]
 categories:
 - blog
+author: "Cecilia Lee"
+description: "This is a detailed step-by-step introduction to R programming.
+Starting with the two major reasons to learn R for Data Science, it guides you through the installation process, and prepare you for the basics of R programming: arithmetics, variables assignment, data types, functions, and documentations."
+image: "/assets/images/2017/12/2.png"
 ---

 For someone like me, who has only had some programming experience in Python, the syntax of R feels alienating initially.
 However, I believe it's just a matter of time before adapting to the unique logicality of a new language.
 And indeed, the grammar of R flows more naturally to me after having to practice for a while, and I began to grasp its kind of remarkable beauty, that has captivated the heart of countless statisticians throughout the years.